-GERB Vibration Control Systems, Inc, Denver
+GERB Vibration Control Systems, Inc, Naperville

 Vibration in urban settings comes in many forms.
 Perhaps the most commonly discussed at CTBUH is low-frequency vibration (less than about 0.25 Hertz) due to wind-induced vibration in tall buildings.
 The magnitude of such low frequency vibration is predicted by wind engineers as accelerations in terms of “milli-g” or as the dynamic component of overturning moments, or shear loads.
 Should these vibrations be predicted to cause occupant discomfort, large tuned masses (tuned mass dampers, tuned liquid mass dampers, and others) may be installed near the top of the building to effectively increase damping and reduce vibration magnitude.